 18. Dominos: Play all of your domino tiles before the other players by laying them down end-to-end with matching tiles that have already been played.

-Did you know that, according to the Entertainment Software Association, 25 percent of men and 22 percent of women between the ages of 55 and 64 have been video game players (aka "gamers") for more than 25 years?2 It's true.
-In fact, 38 percent of all 50-plus adults play video games.
-And 43 percent of gamers over the age of 60 play video games every day.3 So there's clearly a lot to love about this type of entertainment, regardless of your age.
+Did you know that, according to the Entertainment Software Association, 25 percent of men and 22 percent of women between the ages of 55 and 64 have been video game players (aka "gamers") for more than 25 years?
+It's true.
+In fact, AARP says that 38 percent of all 50-plus adults play video games.
+And 43 percent of gamers over the age of 60 play video games every day.
+So there's clearly a lot to love about this type of entertainment, regardless of your age.

 Video games offer a form of visual and auditory engagement that most other kinds of games can't match.
 Many of them provide truly thrilling experiences as well as opportunities to connect with other players (of all ages).
 They are downright fun.